VFSPG/JavaScript/README.md

 - the birds aren't dissapearing on hit
 - you can't restart or go back to select a level
 - your progress or score isn't recorded

-THINGS I WANT TO SAY:

-MAYBE YOU SHOULD TRY LEVEL 4